A copy of the Independent Auditor's Report is also available in pdf on the Department's website.

 - Administered Cash Flow Statement; and

-- Notes to and forming part of the financial statements, comprising a summary of significant accounting policies and other explanatory information.
+- Notes to and forming part of the financial statements, comprising an Overview and other explanatory information.

 Basis for Opinion